adjtomo/adjdocs/readmes/docker_image_install.md

 --------------

 > If everything worked and you have successfully completed steps 1-4 above, congratulations!
-You can disregard everything below.
+Please disregard everything below.

 --------------